FlpMomchev/vm_in_mircomanufacturing/README.md

 ## Results (airborne acoustics, current)

-> Full breakdown with all plots, per-depth analysis, and feature importances: **[`results/RESULTS.md`](results/RESULTS.md)**
+All evaluation (except for DL) uses **complete plate runs as holdout units** — the model never sees any hole from a holdout run during training, feature selection, or hyperparameter tuning.
+DL holdout evaluation is done **using single files as holdout units**, because the model has no mechanism to memorise a run-level scalar.

-All evaluation uses **complete plate runs as holdout units** — the model never sees any hole from a holdout run during training, feature selection, or hyperparameter tuning.
 This is the only protocol that reflects real deployment.

 ### Classical ML — ExtraTrees on 20 acoustic features